What you need to know before you sign that lease

 You have to multiply the money factor by 2,400 in order to find the annual interest rate that the dealership is charging you.
 For example, with a 0.002 money factor, the interest rate is 4.8%.

-Leasing a car is starting to make a big comeback in mainstream America as more consumers are looking for new cars while trying to minimize their monthly payments.
-According to the Automotive Lease Guide (ALG), which tracks industry leasing trends and residual values of cars, the popularity of leasing is expected to continue to increase over the next four years.
+Leasing a car is has made a big comeback in mainstream America as more consumers are looking for new cars while trying to minimize their monthly payments.
+According to the Automotive Lease Guide (ALG), which tracks industry leasing trends and residual values of cars, the popularity of leasing is expected to continue to increase.

-ALG estimates that leasing will grow to over 17% of the mainstream car purchasing market by the end of the year, with 43% of all luxury cars being leased.
+ALG estimates that leasing has grown to over 17% of the mainstream car purchasing market, with 43% of all luxury cars being leased.
 Leasing a car may be a viable option for many consumers, but you need to go into the transaction with an understanding of all the requirements, potential fees, and hidden dangers that lie ahead.